mchung94/solitaire-player/programming.md

   - 100% - the window size becomes 1024x768
   - 200% - the window size becomes 1026x977
   - 250% - the window size becomes 1282x1221
-- If the game is a goal challenge, the goal is displayed in a bar on the bottom of the game window, squashing the rest of the cards into a smaller space.
-So in goal-based games, the cards are in different positions and drawn in different sizes than in regular games without a goal.
+- In goal challenges (as opposed to regular games), the goal is displayed in a bar on the bottom of the game window.
+This used to squash the rest of the cards into a smaller space, and the program had to adjust its expectations of the cards' size and location.
+But as of the April 2018 Windows 10 update, this is no longer the case - the cards look the same and are in the same positions of the screen regardless of whether or not the goal bar is there.
 - The cards themselves look slightly different not only based on the window size, but also their positions on screen.
 If the top of the pyramid is a three of clubs, the 3 would look slightly different than if it was at the